-I was telling a client the other day that we’ve never turned a generally unhappy person happy even with a beautiful remodel.
+I was telling a client the other day that we’ve never turned a generally unhappy person into a happy person with a beautiful remodel.
 But what we’re really good at is making happy people even happier.
 As was the case with these incredible Mission Hills clients.

 Authentically kind, always trusting and super complimentary at every opportunity, this pair of homeowners (with whom we’d worked on a kitchen redo years earlier) were ready to take on their master bathroom.

 As with so many houses we visit, it wasn’t terrible, it just wasn’t great.
-Oddities like a retro-d vanity hiked up an extra foot for a very tall previous homeowner and a lack of practical storage are what finally prompted the couple to pick up the phone and redesign the bathroom.
+There were oddities like a retro-d vanity hiked up an extra foot for a very tall previous homeowner coupled with a clear lack of practical storage.

 We came back with much the same floorplan, and yet the improvements are everywhere…